Divisibility and Arithmetic Properties of a Class of Sparse Polynomials: Rational roots

 \begin{proof} It is obvious from the first identity in \eqref{1.3} that $1-2^m$ is the only root of $f_{m,m}(z)$.
 When $n<m$ then by the definition \eqref{1.2}, $f_{m,n}(z)$ is a positive integer.
 We therefore assume that $n\geq m+1$.

 In this case the polynomial $f_{m,n}(z)$ has leading coefficient 1, and therefore any rational root is an integer dividing $f_{m,n}(0)$.
 Furthermore, this divisor has to be negative since $f_{m,n}(z)$ has only nonnegative coefficients.
 Suppose that $-g$ is such an integer solution, and for now we assume that $g\geq 2$.
-We then combine \eqref{1.2} with the triangle inequality, obtaining
+Then with \eqref{1.2} we obtain

 Since we assumed that $g\geq 2$, we then have